All Products

 ApsaraDB RDS:How do I create and view a stored procedure in an ApsaraDB RDS for MySQL instance?

-This topic provides sample code on how to create a stored procedure in an ApsaraDB RDS for MySQL instance and describes the methods to view stored procedures in the RDS instance.
-You can use system tables or execute the SHOW STATUS statement to view the stored procedures.
+This guide shows you how to create a stored procedure in ApsaraDB RDS for MySQL and view stored procedures using system tables or the SHOW STATUS statement.

 Create a stored procedure